matteoceschia/ReconstructionValidationModule/README.md

-# SensitivityModule readme
+# ValidationModule readme

 Cheryl Patrick (UCL)
-Last updated March 6, 2018
+Last updated July 4th 2018

 ValidationModule  is a Falaise pipeline module to process a selection of basic validation data and output a ROOT ntuple file, to be used for standard plots and metrics to validate data quality and basic reconstruction.
-The code is based on the SensitivityModule, but outputs completely different data
+The code is based on the SensitivityModule, but outputs completely different data.
+It should serve as an example for further validation modules; this one looks at reconstructed quantities like the number of reconstructed hits in an event or the reconstructed energy in a calorimeter.

 ## Files: